-The investigator submits a completed and signed Request for Exempt Review form with appropriate attachments.
-The Principal Investigator (PI) indicates the criteria under which the exemption is believed to be appropriate (45 CFR 46.101(b)) and replies to all requests for revisions and/or clarifications requested by OPHS.
+The investigator submits a completed submission package.
+The Principal Investigator (PI) indicates the criteria under which the exemption is believed to be appropriate (45 CFR 46.104) and replies to all requests for revisions and/or clarifications requested by OPHS.